Akshat685/Country-search-typescript/README.md

-Task 2: Country Searching and Sorting with React JS
+Task 2: Country Searching and Sorting with Typescript
 Objective: Build a country search and sort app using API calls.
 Implement search and sort functionality for displaying country cards.
 Requirements:
-● Technology: React JS
+● Technology: Typescript

 ● API: https://restcountries.com/v3.1/all
 Features: